 “If I buy this product, I can help disadvantaged people as some of my money goes to charity.”

-Helping people focus on the meaning and impact of their work, rather than on, say, the financial returns it will bring, may be the best way to improve not only the quality of their work but also–counterintuitive though it may seem–their financial success. ~ Amy Wrzesniewski
+Helping people focus on the meaning and impact of their work, rather than on, say, the financial returns it will bring, maybe the best way to improve not only the quality of their work but also–counterintuitive though it may seem–their financial success. ~ Amy Wrzesniewski

-Step five: choosing the actions
+Step 5: Choose the right actions

-Develop job/user stories
+Develop job stories

 Generate a list of possible actions